Lamar Jackson stars in the role of Russell Wilson and steals the show in Seahawks’ loss to Ravens

-One owned the defense — blowing by linemen, eluding linebackers, and carrying the ball as well anyone in football.
+One owned the defense — blowing by linemen, eluding linebackers, and carrying the ball as well as anyone in football.

 The other let the defense own him — overshooting receivers, misreading coverages, and watching a cornerback carry the football past him.